testerslol123/Pokerbot/README.md

 # Starting the bot
 1. Download the zipfile and extract it
 2. Adjust settings as needed (see: Bot settings)
+3.
-3. Run the "Pokerbot.bat" file (if you get an error here, make sure you have the latest version of java installed https://java.com/en/download/).
+* Windows: Run the "Pokerbot.bat" file (if you get an error here, make sure you have the latest version of java installed https://java.com/en/download/).
 A cmd window will open.
 The bot will show you the current settings and start loading assets.
+* Linux: open a console.
+Type "java -version", the version should be 1.8.* (* is any number) or 1.9.*, if you get an error or your java is outdated, search in google how to update/download java for your system.<br />
+If you have the right java version, run the following commands (replace PATH with the full path to the directory where you unpacked the zip):<br />
+cd PATH<br />
+java -jar Pokerbot.jar settings.txt<br />

 4. Open your game in chrome and start a poker game
 5. Now you need to make sure that the gameboard is visible.
 If your screen is big enough just do it like this (expand your browser so the whole board is visible).